MicrosoftDocs/visualstudio-docs/docs/profiling/isolate-performance-issue.md

 Rather than providing step-by-step instructions, the intent here is to show you how to use the profiling tools effectively and how to interpret the data.
 Like the CPU Usage tool, the .NET Counters tool is also a good starting point for a performance investigation.
 Once you identify interesting data, you can use other profiling tools to investigate more deeply.
 To compare tools, see [Which tool should I choose?](../profiling/choose-performance-tool.md)

+## About the example app

+The screenshots in this article are based on an ASP.NET app that runs queries against a simulated database.
+The example is based on the [Diagnostics Sample](/dotnet/core/diagnostics/debug-threadpool-starvation).

 ## Start an investigation

 - Start your investigation by watching .NET counter metrics while collecting performance data.
-- Next, for additional insights to help isolate issues, consider collecting a trace using one of the other profiling tools.
-For example:
+- Next, for additional insights to help isolate issues, consider collecting a trace using one of the other profiling tools, such as the CPU Usage tool, the Instrumentation tool, and others.
-  - If CPU Usage is high, try the CPU Usage tool.
-  - If CPU Usage is low, try the Instrumentation tool.
-Since Instrumentation provides exact call counts and wall clock time, it can be helpful to identify performance issues when CPU Usage is low.

-## Data collection

-The example screenshots shown in this article are based on an ASP.NET app that runs queries against a simulated database.
-The example is based on the [Diagnostics Sample](/dotnet/core/diagnostics/debug-threadpool-starvation).

-Data collection requires the following steps (not shown here):
+Data collection requires the following steps (not shown in this article):

 - Set your app to a Release build.
 - Select the .NET Counters tool from the Performance Profiler (**Alt+F2**).
 (Later steps involve the Instrumentation tool.)